 During the final phase of frozen shoulder, symptoms begin to gradually improve.
 Any remaining pain begins to subside and inflammation slowly decreases, allowing the patient to once again experience a normal range of motion.
 However, this phase also lasts the longest.
 It can take some patients up to 2 years to fully regain their mobility once the thawing stage has begun.

 Frozen shoulder can be a frustrating, painful, and debilitating condition.
-While patience and time are a necessity to overcome adhesive capsulitis, there are also steps that an orthopedic physician can take to help progress healing and improve comfort.
+While patience and time are a necessity to overcome adhesive capsulitis, there are also steps that an orthopedic physician can take to help progress healing, improve comfort, and shorten the process.
+Medication, injections, and physical therapy are often incorporated in a treatment plan.
+More severe cases can require more invasive interventions such as closed manipulation or arthroscopic management.
 If you are suffering from the signs and symptoms of frozen shoulder, contact Bone and Joint Clinic of Baton Rouge, and learn how our team of specialists can help.